 How does the tendon get injured?

-The injury occurs when the breakdown of strengthening collagen fibres in the tendon occurs at a greater rate than the body's ability to regenerate.
-This happens where there is repetitive loading and stress on the tendon over time due to factors such as overtraining, a change in running style without sufficient adaptation over time, and faulty biomechanics where there is an abnormal load on the tendon.
+The injury occurs when the breakdown of collagen fibres in the tendon occurs at a greater rate than the body's ability to regenerate.
+This happens where there is repetitive loading and stress on the tendon over time due to factors such as overtraining, a change in running style without sufficient adaptation over time, or weakness in other muscle groups leading to an increased workload on the tendon.

 How do I know if I've got it?

-The signs and symptoms of Achilles Tendinopathy are pain, swelling and stiffness in the Achilles Tendon, usually at about the mid section of the tendon.
-Pain and stiffness can be felt first thing in the morning as well as during exercise, but generally hurts up to 24 to 48 hours after loading.
+The signs and symptoms of Achilles Tendinopathy are pain, swelling and stiffness in the Achilles Tendon, usually at about the mid-section of the tendon.
+Pain and stiffness can be felt during exercise, but generally hurts up to 24 to 48 hours after loading.

-In the very early stages rest from exercise and normal non prescription pain relief such as Ibuprofen can help to ease symptoms.
+In the very early stages rest from exercise can help to ease symptoms.
 However tendons don’t like to be rested for too long so early mobilisation in a controlled way is key in the first stages of rehabilitation.

 The secret to quicker recovery with Achilles Tendon problems is managing load through the tendon, making sure the tendon is not ‘overloaded’ or ‘underloaded’.
 This can be tricky to get right so in most cases some professional help will be needed to properly manage the injury and speed up the healing process.